 A: First, the actuary will want to decide which of the Section 2.A product groups each policy belongs in.
 Then, within each product group, the actuary may wish to consider the similarities between policies and their respective assumptions when grouping policies together.
 Some actuaries may use model office projections for a subset of scenarios to determine the impact various groupings may have on the resulting reserve amount to ensure that the policy groupings do not have a material impact.
 Some actuaries may rely on seriatim projection output data across a sampling of scenarios to gather data that suggests how policies should be grouped together.
-The actuary may wish to consider Section 3.4.1 of the March 2017 exposure draft of the ASOP Principle-Based Reserves for Life Products, which discusses considerations in modeling for principle-based calculations.
+The actuary may wish to consider Section 3.3 of ASOP No. 52, Principle-Based Reserves for Life Products under the NAIC Valuation Manual, which discusses considerations in modeling for principle-based calculations.